-New York City brings internal charges against officer in chokehold death
+New York brings internal charges against officer in Garner chokehold death

 Cellphone video footage of Garner repeatedly saying “I can’t breathe!” to Pantaleo, whose arm is around his neck, helped focus national attention on police killings of unarmed black men and fueled the burgeoning Black Lives Matter movement.

-Police had approached Garner on a Staten Island sidewalk on July 17, 2014 for peddling loose cigarettes, which escalated into an argument before Pantaleo began trying to restrain Garner.
-The police department has long banned its officers from using chokeholds.
+Police had approached Garner on July 17, 2014 for peddling loose cigarettes, a violation of the city’s administrative code.
+The encounter escalated into an argument before Pantaleo began trying to restrain Garner.

-Garner’s family earlier this week welcomed the promise of action against Pantaleo, saying he should be fired.
+Garner’s family has expressed frustration that no one has been punished for his death, and cautiously welcomed the promise of action against Pantaleo.

+“We want them to move forward expeditiously,” Gwen Carr, Eric Garner’s mother, said in a statement.
+“But we have just been left hanging – and we got the sense that nothing was happening.
+We want all six police officers involved in my son’s murder to be held accountable.”

+In its letter to the Justice Department, the police department named only one other officer, Sergeant Kizzy Adonis, as facing disciplinary proceedings for Garner’s death.

+The CCRB declined to say what internal charges Pantaleo faced or whether other officers, including Adonis, faced discipline.
+Besides termination, departmental trials can also result in suspension or a docking of vacation days.

-Pantaleo’s labor union, the Patrolmen’s Benevolent Association, criticized the police department for what it said was a “rush” to a pre-determined conclusion and said Pantaleo would be vindicated.
+Pantaleo’s labor union, the Patrolmen’s Benevolent Association, said it expects Pantaleo to be vindicated.

+“We hope that the NYPD’s eagerness to start the disciplinary process does not mean the outcome has already been decided, without even the pretense of due process,” Patrick Lynch, the union’s president, said in a statement.

-The New York Police Department and U.S. Department of Justice did not immediately respond to requests for comment.
+The New York Police Department did not respond to requests for comment.

+Devin O’Malley, a Justice Department spokesman, said the police department had been told as early as the spring it could move forward with disciplinary proceedings while the federal investigation continues.
+City officials, including Mayor Bill de Blasio, disputed this timeline.

 Reporting by Jonathan Allen; Editing by Dan Grebler